From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Korean is an SOV language (subject-object-verb).
 Therefore, every Korean phrase must conclude with a verb (or an adjective, more on that later).

-For example, the sentence “Naneun wusan-i issda (나는 우산이 있다)” directly translates to “I umbrella have” in Korean.
+For example, the sentence “Naneun wusan-i issda (나는 우산이 있다)” directly translates to “I have an umbrella” in Korean.
 As you can see, the word “have” appears after the sentence.

 When creating sentences in Korean, there are more grammatical rules outside the SOV structure.
 For instance, they always place modifiers before the term they change.